akash-pawar/akash-pawar.github.io/index.md

 ------------------------------------------------------------------------------------------
 #ABOUT ME

- > Undergraduate Final year student of Computer Engineering, looking forward to craft solutions to difficult problems in survivable cyber-physical systems and enterprise information systems.
+ > I am Undergraduate Final year student of Computer Science & Engineering, looking forward to solve to difficult problems in survivable cyber-physical systems and enterprise information systems.
+Work on improvements for security services, including the continuous enhancement of existing methodology material and supporting assets.
-Keen technician and Pentester with extensive experience of Web Applications Pentesting and tools.
+Good technician and Pentester with extensive experience of Web Applications & Network Pentesting and tools.
 Seeking a position with more responsibility.

 ------------------------------------------------------------------------------------------
 #CONTACT DETAILS